 Kannon Shanmugam heads Williams & Connolly’s Supreme Court and Appellate Litigation practice.
-He is the only lawyer to have joined the firm as a lateral partner in the last 30 years.
-Widely recognized as one of the nation’s premier appellate advocates, Kannon has argued 20 cases before the Supreme Court, including several of the Court’s most significant recent business and criminal cases.
+He is the only lawyer to have joined the firm as a lateral partner in the last 32 years.
+Widely recognized as one of the nation’s premier appellate advocates, Kannon has argued 23 cases before the Supreme Court, including several of the Court’s most significant recent business and criminal cases.
 Beyond the Supreme Court, Kannon has argued dozens of appeals in courts across the country, including arguments in all thirteen federal courts of appeals and in numerous state courts.
-Kannon has been named The American Lawyer’s Litigator of the Week three times in the last 18 months, most recently for his twin victories in the Supreme Court for the financial-services industry in Midland v.
-Johnson and Henson v.
-Santander.
+Kannon has been named The American Lawyer’s Litigator of the Week three times, and he has been named a Law360 Legal Lion of the Week six times in the last year for a series of victories at all three levels of the federal courts.

 Kannon has been selected as one of the top 10 appellate lawyers (Benchmark Litigation) and one of the top 500 lawyers overall (Lawdragon magazine) in the United States.
-In ranking Kannon in the first tier of appellate advocates nationwide, Chambers USA praised him as “brilliant” and “unflappable.”
+In ranking Kannon in the first tier of appellate advocates nationwide, Chambers USA praised him as “highly impressive and immensely popular.”
 Benchmark Litigation described Kannon as “one of the most respected and admired appellate practitioners” in the country, and Lawdragon praised him as “inspiring and in demand.”
 The American Lawyer recently lauded him for his “amazing track record,” and The National Law Journal cited his “confident manner and elegant elocution” before the Supreme Court, stating that he “never seems to get flustered.”
 Kannon has featured on numerous lists of the top Supreme Court advocates, with Washingtonian magazine naming him one of its 20 people in Washington to watch.